jelix/JelixProfiles/README.md

 API to manage profiles containing access and credentials data.

-A profile contains informations to access to a service.
-A service could be a database, a web API.
+A profile contains information to access to a service.
+A service could be a database, a web API for axampe.
 Inside an application, you can have different profiles for the same type of service.

-JelixProfiles allows to indicates those profiles into an ini file.
+JelixProfiles allows to indicate those profiles into an ini file.
 All credentials are then stored into a single file.
-When a component of your application needs informations about a profile, it will use the JelixProfiles.
+When a component of your application (let's call it a "connector") needs information about a profile, it will use JelixProfiles.

 # installation